Teenage girl pulled out of rubble as 42 people are killed in Cameroon landslide

 The landslide was triggered by days of heavy rains and happened on Monday night while residents were asleep.
 Many people are still feared trapped under the rubble.

-Eight survivors are receiving treatment at the hospital and the government will foot their medical bills, the minister said.
+Eight survivors are receiving treatment at the hospital and the government will foot their medical bills, Interior minister Paul Atanga Nji said.

 President Paul Biya sent his condolences to the family of the bereaved and wished survivors a speedy recovery.